williamcanin/recover-grub/README.md

       the machine and give boot.

   B - After starting the terminal Arch Linux, you must make a connection
-      with the internet to install Git and do clone "Recover Grub".
+      to the Internet to perform the download the "Recover Grub" and then run it.
-      If the machine is connected via a network cable, probably the connection is already available.
+      If the machine is connected via a network cable, probably the connection is already available (if not, set).
       If connection by Wifi, use the command:

       # wifi-menu

       This command will enable a setting with the internet through of wifi.
 When setting up your connection, use the following command to ping and test the connection to the internet:

-        # ping -c3 <any site>
+      # ping -c3 archlinux.org

+      If the answer is not "ping: unknown host archlinux.org", your connection is active.

   C - With the active internet may have to download the
       "Recover Grub".
 To do this, run the following command:

       # curl -L git.io/recover-grub -o recover-grub

       or

       # wget git.io/recover-grub

-  D - With the "Recover Grub" in hand, the next step is run it to
+  D - As "Recover Grub" in hand, the next step is running for permission of
-      initiate the recovery of Grub.
-      However, you should know which device was installed Arch Linux, for example: sda, sdb, sdc,... etc.
-      ATTENTION !!!
-Not the partition, is the disk. (sda, sdb, etc ...)
-      After, run the following command:
+     "Recover Grub" and choose the machine device where the Arch Linux is
+      installed.

       # chmod +x recover-grub
-        # recover-grub device <sda|sdb|sdc...>
+      # recover-grub device

-  E - After the "Recover Grub" start, you will enter the assembly section
+  E - After choosing the "Recover Grub" will enter the chroot session for you
-      to mount the partition where the Arch Linux is installed and subsequently to the recovery section of Grub where will ask the user to enter the recovery command.
-      Follow the steps, you can not go wrong!
+      to run the Grub recovery command.
+The command is:

+      # recover-grub start

+  F - The "Recover Grub" is quite intuitive, after finishing, he will tell to
+      restart the machine that the recovery was successful.
+      Run the command:

+      # reboot

 [ LICENSE ]